 The Trust has adopted a policy regarding the disclosure of information about the Fund's portfolio holdings.
-The Fund and its service providers may not receive compensation or any other consideration (which includes any agreement to maintain assets in the Fund or in other investment companies or accounts managed by the Adviser or any affiliated person of the Adviser) in connection with the disclosure of portfolio holdings information of the Fund.
+The Fund and its service providers may not receive compensation or any other consideration (which includes any agreement to maintain assets in the Fund or in other investment companies or accounts managed by the Adviser or any affiliated person of the Adviser) in connection with the disclosure of portfolio holdings information of the Fund, except pursuant to Section 21F of the Securities Exchange Act of 1934, as amended, commonly referred to as the Securities Whistleblower Incentives and Protection.
 The Trust's policy is implemented and overseen by the Chief Compliance Officer of the Trust, subject to the oversight of the Board.
 Periodic reports regarding these procedures will be provided to the Board.
 The Trust, the Adviser and the Distributor (as defined below) will not disseminate non-public information concerning the Trust.
 The Board must approve all material amendments to this policy.